hicommonwealth/commonwealth/knowledge_base/wiki/Code-Style.md

 Inline documentation should be reserved for code that is complex or non-obvious.

-Descriptive const names are our first line of defense.
+Descriptive const names should be the first line of defense in producing human-readable code.

 ## TSDoc

-TSDoc syntax is preferred over inline comments when documenting a newly declared function, class, or interface.
+TSDoc syntax is preferred over inline comments when documenting newly declared functions, including class functions.

 TSDoc syntax is especially preferred for code that is either exported or frequently re-invoked, so as to populate built-in IDE preview features.